 A tremendous evolution is underway in the auto collision repair industry, fueled by several factors.
 Increasing fuel economy standards are driving a continual move toward more lightweight, ultra-thin materials in today’s new vehicles.

-As product designs change to meet these standards, materials like aluminum and advanced high-strength steels are now commonly used in the vehicle body and superstructure through mixed-material design methods by automotive OEMs.
-This places new demands on auto collision repair shops, as OEMs and insurance providers expect shops to have the tools and knowledge to fix these vehicles in accordance with new procedures and guidelines.
+As product designs change to meet these standards, automotive OEMs are using mixed-material design methods.
+This allows them to incorporate materials like aluminum and advanced high-strength steels in the vehicle body and superstructure.
+However, this places new demands on auto collision repair shops, as OEMs and insurance providers expect shops to have the tools and knowledge to fix these vehicles in accordance with new procedures and guidelines.

-Choosing the right welding equipment with the right processes helps ensure high weld quality — from basic weld repairs to advanced structural sectioning repairs on vehicles.
+Choosing the right welding equipment and processes helps ensure high weld quality — from basic to advanced structural sectioning repairs.
 Machines with straightforward setup and adjustment controls are easier for technicians to use and help take the guesswork out of welding aluminum and other lightweight materials.

 An evolving industry